Top 7 MetaMask Alternatives in 2026

 Why developers choose Openfort

 Developers switch from MetaMask SDK to Openfort when they realize that popups kill conversion.
 They choose Openfort to provide an invisible, "web2-like" experience while keeping the security of self-custody.
+The combination of Opensigner for embedded wallets, TEE backend wallets for server-side automation, and native paymaster infrastructure for gasless transactions means teams don't need to piece together multiple vendors to replace what MetaMask can't offer.

 2. Coinbase Wallet SDK (Base Smart Wallet)